 EchoStar XVI.
-During November 2009, we entered into a contract for the construction of EchoStar XVI, a direct broadcast satellite ("DBS"), which is expected to be launched in the second half of 2012 and will operate at the 61.5 degree west longitude orbital location.
+During November 2009, we entered into a contract for the construction of EchoStar XVI, a direct broadcast satellite ("DBS"), which is expected to be launched in the fourth quarter of 2012 and will operate at the 61.5 degree west longitude orbital location.
 DISH Network has agreed to lease all of the capacity on this satellite from us for a portion of its useful life.
-As of June 30, 2012, the remaining obligation related to EchoStar XVI was approximately \$61 million, which includes the launch contract, launch insurance and one year of in-orbit insurance.
+As of September 30, 2012, the remaining obligation related to EchoStar XVI was approximately \$42.9 million, which includes the launch contract, launch insurance and one year of in-orbit insurance.